France's Hollande urges euro zone growth effort

 Hollande has challenged Germany's focus on strict austerity measures since he came to power in May.
 The International Monetary Fund weighed in this month, saying Greece, Portugal and Spain should be given more time to cut their public deficits.

-"The goal, too, is to harmonise interest rates in the euro zone," Hollande said, noting it was unsustainable to have some states borrowing at 1 percent interest and others at 7 percent.
+"The goal, too, is to harmonies interest rates in the euro zone," Hollande said, noting it was unsustainable to have some states borrowing at 1 percent interest and others at 7 percent.

 "Budgetary union must be completed with a partial mutualisation of debt, through euro bonds," he said.